snok/asgi-correlation-id/README.md

 ## Configure logging

+This section assumes you have already started configuring logging in your project.
+If this is not the case, check out the section on [setting up logging from scratch](#setting-up-logging-from-scratch) instead.

 To set up logging of the correlation ID, you simply have to add the log-filter the package provides.

 If your current log-config looked like this: